 Which slide design tool should I use?

-If you’re putting together a pitch deck for the first time – whether it’s for investment or sales, or you planning to present it live or send it as a document to potential investors or potential sales clients – you’ve probably Googled “What is a pitch deck?,” or “What goes into a pitch deck?,” or “How do I build a pitch deck?”.
+Are you putting together a pitch deck for the first time?
+Whether it’s for investment or sales, or you planning to present it live or send it as a document to potential investors or potential sales clients – you’ve probably Googled “What is a pitch deck?,” or “What goes into a pitch deck?,” or “How do I build a pitch deck?”.

 You have a lot of different options for what tool to use when building a pitch deck.
 What you’re really doing is putting together a presentation.
 There are many different presentation softwares you can use.
 You may have some on your computer or found some online.